moshix/BITNETServices/README.md

 # Modern Implementations of Traditional BITNET Services

+In this repository you find out the most important software to run a fully-featured NJE BITNET network, like the HNET NJE network.

+The main servers are RELAY CHAT, TRICKLE, LOOKUP, LISTSERV, ELIZA.

+XYZZY is a chat client in REXX for VM/SP and z/VM.

-RELAY CHAT, TRICKLE, LOOKUP, LISTSERV, ELIZA, QBIT, QUSER, MTRAP, YWAKEUP, NSCAN, IUCVTRAP, SUPERMSG, CLRSCRN, XYZZY, XYZIUCV
+And QBIT, QUSER, MTRAP, YWAKEUP, NSCAN, IUCVTRAP, SUPERMSG, CLRSCRN,  XYZIUCV are tools to ether triap NJE messages or handle them.

 <h1>RELAY CHAT Implementation</h1>